aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

 **Additional resources**

-For more information about `PolicyGenTemplate` CRD, see [About the PolicyGenTemplate](../scalability_and_performance/ztp-deploying-disconnected/#ztp-the-policygentemplate_ztp-deploying-disconnected).
+For more information about `PolicyGenTemplate` CRD, see [About the PolicyGenTemplate](../ztp-deploying-disconnected/#ztp-the-policygentemplate_ztp-deploying-disconnected).

-### Applying update policies to managed clusters
+### Applying update policies to managed clusters {#talo-apply-policies_cnf-topology-aware-lifecycle-manager}

 You can update your managed clusters by applying your policies.